-Charlie refers to Myanmar Kyauk Kuu Pyin Village Natural—our first Single Origin from the tiny country formerly known as Burma—as a perfect storm of deliciousness.
+Charlie refers to Myanmar Kyauk Kuu Pyin Village Natural—our first Single Origin from the Southeast Asian country formerly known as Burma—as a perfect storm of deliciousness.

 In this two-part blog series, we're exploring the serendipitous confluence of events that brought him to the other side of the globe, where one of the coffee industry's dark horses has revealed a flavor profile unique in all the world.